lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 The project we are going to develop is contained in the TODO directory in the book repository.

 This project is purposefully extremely simple.
 You don't need to be an experienced Python programmer to follow this chapter, but you need to know the basics of the language.
-The goal of this chapter is not that of make TODO(make or making) you write the best Python code, but that of making TODO(same) you learn the TDD work flow, so don't be too worried if your code is not perfect.
+The goal of this chapter is not that of making you write the best Python code, but that of allowing you learn the TDD work flow, so don't be too worried if your code is not perfect.

 Methodologies are like sports: you cannot learn them just by reading their description on a book.
 You have to practice them.
 Thus, you should avoid as much as possible to just follow this chapter reading the code passively.
 Instead, you should try to write the code and to try new solutions to the problems that I discuss.
 This is very important, as it actually makes you use TDD.
 This way, at the end of the chapter you will have a personal experience of what TDD is like.